sickpancake/cps-tester/README.md

 - settings window
 - allow more runs to be viewed in history
 - better graphics like rounded corners and own fonts, can be changed in settings window
+- add a world wide highscore and a total clicks around the world both stored in a website